flying-cmd/IR_TS_Project/README.md

 If you want to run on other split, please change data_split_path, like change to --data_split_path ./datasets/P12data/splits/phy12_split1.npy for split 1.

-train_MIMIC.slurm is for MIMIC-III.
+For MIMIC, put mimic_classification folder (https://drive.google.com/drive/folders/1-Ygmbr6TQVN4BxCXkllNNZY-xxVX8iAP) into CALF/datasets/MIMIC folder, like CALF/datasets/MIMIC/mimic_classification/... train_MIMIC.slurm is for MIMIC-III.
 If you want to run on other random seed, please change --seed.

 ### Moment:
-For Physionet, For Physionet 2012, firstly, you need to put P12data folder (provided by raindrop https://figshare.com/articles/dataset/P12_dataset_for_Raindrop/19514341/1?file=34683085) into data folder.
+For Physionet, For Physionet 2012, firstly, you need to put P12data folder (provided by raindrop https://figshare.com/articles/dataset/P12_dataset_for_Raindrop/19514341/1?file=34683085) into moment/data folder.
 Then, you can run P12_1.sh (shell script) / P12_1.slurm (slurm script), P12_2.sh/.slurm, P12_3.sh/.slurm.

-For MIMIC, it is the similar as P12.
+For MIMIC, put mimic_classification folder (https://drive.google.com/drive/folders/1-Ygmbr6TQVN4BxCXkllNNZY-xxVX8iAP) into moment/data/MIMIC folder, like moment/data/MIMIC/mimic_classification/...
+Running scripts are similar as P12.